haifeng-jin/pytorch-source/docs/1_tensor_explained.md

 * The C++ wrappers: [`torch/csrc/generic/Tensor.h`](https://github.com/haifeng-jin/pytorch-source/blob/master/torch/csrc/generic/Tensor.h), [`torch/csrc/generic/Storage.h`](https://github.com/haifeng-jin/pytorch-source/blob/master/torch/csrc/generic/Storage.h)
 * The actual C implementation: [`torch/lib/TH/generic/THTensor.h`](https://github.com/haifeng-jin/pytorch-source/blob/master/torch/lib/TH/generic/THTensor.h), [`torch/lib/TH/generic/THStorage.h`](https://github.com/haifeng-jin/pytorch-source/blob/master/torch/lib/TH/generic/THStorage.h).

+As you can see, a lot of them are under the `generic` directory, which means the implementations are type-agnostic.
+They can be applied to integers as well as floats.

+The Python and C++ wrappers are just wrappers.
 What matters is the C implementations.

 ## The Tensor class